Facilities Management

 - 700-ton modular heat recovery chiller

-- Upgrade/refurbish existing Thermal Energy Storage (TES) tank
+- Upgraded/refurbished existing Thermal Energy Storage (TES) tank

-- Excess energy from the PV arrays will be used to charge the TES
+- Excess energy from the PV arrays are used to charge the TES

 Boiler plants are centrally located to many buildings and are used to create thermal energy in the form of steam or hot water and supply it to campus.
-Previous campus boilers had pneumatic controls, which will be upgraded with digital controls as part of the new Energy Management System.
-The new boiler plant will include these features:
+Previous campus boilers had pneumatic controls, which have been upgraded with digital controls as part of the new Energy Management System.
+The new boiler plant includes these features:

 - Centralized CUP with 46,100 MBH of total heating capacity